ygaras/data-transformer/README.md

 ```

 # Usage
-You can clone the repo to make it easier to access the tests and see variaus examples of how to transform data
+You can clone the repo to make it easier to access the tests and see various examples of how to transform data.
 ```
 $ git clone https://github.com/ygaras/data-transformer.git && cd  data-transformer && npm install
 $ npm test